Look at the sodium label-- 100% |

 TOPPINGS:

-1/3 cup fresh basil OR mint, chopped if leaves are large
+1/3 cup fresh basil OR mint, chopped if leaves

-1/3 cup fresh dry roasted peanuts, roughly chopped
+1/3 cup fresh dry roasted peanuts, roughly

 fresh bean sprouts